-Everyone’s favorite spirit guiding duo, Rosa Blackwell and Joey Mallone, are at it again and this time it’s personal, as a call from an old friend in need, kicks off another dangerous adventure.
-Psychics, theft, detective work, nightclubs and obscure brainteasers all make up this supernatural fourth Blackwell game.
+Everyone’s favourite spirit guiding duo, Rosa Blackwell and Joey Mallone are at it again, and this time it’s personal, as a call from an old friend kicks off another adventure.
+Psychics, theft, detective work, nightclubs, and brainteasers make up this supernatural fourth Blackwell game.
 Never a dull moment!

 For those not familiar with the series, like Legacy, Unbound and Convergence before it, Deception is an old-school point ‘n’ click adventure in which you’re controlling not one, but two different characters.
 Their task – and yours, by extension – is to guide wayward spirits towards the light.
 Some may need a bit of convincing before they’re ‘ready’ though.
-This sounds like an easy gig, and in theory it certainly is, but… rest assured that if something can go wrong, chances are that it will.
-On the other hand, the game would be kinda boring if everything was just smooth sailing, ya know?
+This sounds like an easy gig, and in theory, it certainly is, but… rest assured that if something can go wrong, chances are that it will.
+On the other hand, the game would be rather dull if everything was just smooth sailing.

 In terms of visuals, not a lot has changed since Convergence, as Deception‘s rockin’ a similar lovely (semi-hi-res) pixel art style; although with noticeably different character portraits.
 Indoor areas are, once again, confined to a small viewable area.
 Likely to enforce the illusion of being in a smaller space, for once you wander outside, the entire screen is put to use.
 Or maybe it’s just done that way because it looks cool.
 Who knows?

-No matter how impressive, a proper point ‘n’ click adventure needs more than mere visual flair however.
+No matter how impressive, a proper point-and-click adventure needs more than mere visual flair, however.
 It needs… puzzles!
 Brainteasers!
 Things for the player to figure out!
 A way to progress the story, as it were.
-Now, unlike the classics (Monkey Island, Day of the Tentacle etc.), the Blackwell series has always relied more on interrogation than item manipulation.
-The downside to this is that you’ll be doing a lot of back-and-forth between locations as more pieces to the puzzle are added/new dialogue options appearing.
+Now, unlike the classics (Monkey Island, Day of the Tentacle, etc.), the Blackwell series has always relied more on interrogation than item manipulation.
+The downside to this is that you’ll be doing a lot of back-and-forth between locations as more pieces to the puzzle are added/new dialogue options appear.
 I’ll take that any day over playing MacGyver with my inventory for 10 minutes just to open a door, though.